 With the US Open also happening this weekend, any golf-crazy dad is likely to be in a peak pitch 'n putt frenzy.
 So this guide to the world’s best courses (£10.85), from Ireland to California and New Zealand is likely to strike a perfect note.
 (And of course if you’re really particularly generous, you could always buy him a round or two at one of the courses as well).

 Ryder Cup 2018 tickets

 If you want to really treat your dad this weekend then registering for tickets to next year's Ryder Cup competition could win you the son/daughter of the year award.
 Taking place in continental Europe for only the second time in its history, France's Le Golf National will be hosting a fantastic weekend in late September 2018.

 If your old man prefers his sport played with a larger ball, then give him the chance to go behind the scenes at the home of English football.
 At 75 minutes, the tour (£20) provides a chance to see inside the England team’s changing rooms, stride down the players’ tunnel and get a photograph in front of the Royal Box with the Replica FA Cup.

 For Dad the foodie...

-What better excuse to treat your dad to a nice slap-up meal and enjoy a catch-up than for Father’s Day.
-Especially as a number of restaurants will be promoting special offers and menus, including Jamie’s Italian, who are offering a two-course menu for £18.95 including truffle tagliatelle starter and sirloin steak on the mains.
+What better excuse to treat your dad to a nice slap-up meal and enjoy a catch-up than for Father's Day.
+Especially as a number of restaurants will be promoting special offers and menus, including Miller & Carter, who are offering a special steak menus and gift cards for the old man.

 Friday Night Curry Subscription